marcw/marc.weistroff.net/cv.rst

 **Bartender - Café 203**, *from 2004 to 2008, Lyon, France*

-I started as a part-time bartender during my studies and worked more and more closely with the manager of the Catering activity in order to help on event organization and progress.
+I started as a part-time bartender during my studies and worked more and more closely with the manager of the Catering activity in order to help with event organization and progress.

 Conferences